 Place the soup into airtight container or a resealable plastic bag and allow it to cool to room temperature before placing it in the fridge or freezer.
 Thaw frozen soup in the refrigerator and reheat on the stove or in the microwave.

 If you enjoyed this Mexican Street Corn Soup.
-You should try some of my other Mexican inspired healthy recipes, including these 30 minute burrito bowls and this sweet potato chilli.
-My quick and easy guacamole is an excellent side for many Mexican dishes as well as a tasty snack.
+You should try some of my other Mexican-inspired recipes, including these 30 minute burrito bowls and this canned corn, black bean and avocado salad.
+My guacamole without tomato is an excellent side for many Mexican dishes as well as a tasty snack.

 Did you try this recipe?
 It would be really great if you could leave a comment and a star rating ⭐️.
 I would love to receive your feedback and know that other readers find it helpful too.